-The Top 10 Bookkeeping Errors that Are Costing Your Business Money
+The Top 10 Bookkeeping Errors That Are Costing Your Business Money

-The following are 10 of the most common bookkeeping mistakes made by small business owners.
+The following are 10 of the most common bookkeeping mistakes made by small-business owners.

-2. Always Going the Cheapest Route
+2. Always going the cheapest route

-In addition, do your research before spending money on other business services and items that have a useful life of more than a few months.
+In addition, do your research before spending money on other business services and items that have a shelf life of more than a few months.
 When purchasing items like office furniture, equipment, or software, a good rule of thumb to follow is to select a moderately priced item and purchase it when it’s on sale.

-3. Failing to Negotiate Vendor Terms
+3. Failing to negotiate vendor terms

 On the other hand, if you happen to pick up a new $250 printer, the purchase needs to be logged differently.
 It’s not the amount that matters, it’s the useful life of the items you purchased.
 A printer will definitely be used longer than a few months, so add it on the books as an asset and depreciate it over the estimated useful life of the item.

 As previously mentioned, the IRS has little tolerance for error.
 If you misrepresent the amount of sales or payroll tax owed by your company, you can expect hefty fines.
 It’s best to leave this one to the professionals, and double- or triple-check your returns before dropping them in the mail.